tiemenruiten/trinityX/doc/configuration.rst

 bind_dns_forwarders   List          - '8.8.8.8'            A list of the default DNS forwarders to use on the controllers.
                                     - '8.8.4.4'
-bind_dnssec_enable    Boolean       no                     Whether to enable DNSSEC in Bind9 on the controllers or not. bind_db_path          Path          `trix_local`/var/named The default path where Bind9 will store is DNS database.
+bind_dnssec_enable    Boolean       no                     Whether to enable DNSSEC in Bind9 on the controllers or not. bind_db_path          Path          `trix_local`/var/named The default path where Bind9 will store its DNS database.

 resolv_server         IP address    127.0.0.1              Default nameserver to use in /etc/resolv.conf resolv_search_domains String        cluster ipmi           Default search domains to use in /etc/resolv.conf